Manevann/website/content/articles/fastspring-guide.md

 Let's start by asking the most important question; why should we even use Fastspring?
 If you're like us, you probably have the following headache (or you will in the near future):

-> How do we deal with paying taxes on out digital sales?
+> How do we deal with paying taxes on our digital sales?

 There's two options here: